Respect phoneline is available to domestic abuse perpetrators who want to change and are seeking confidential advice.

 We do not use technology to identify callers or call recording equipment.
 Calls are monitored occasionally for quality or training purpose.

-For more information, please download the full Respect Helplines Confidentiality Policy-May 2018.
+For more information, please download the full Respect-Helplines-Confidentiality-Policy-2022.

 Respect is committed to providing non-discriminatory services.
 We take all complaints seriously and ensure that they are promptly investigated at an appropriate level.
 We’re committed, whenever possible, to take action to reduce the likelihood of similar problems reoccurring.

-For more information, please download our full Complaints policy
+For more information, please download our full Respect-Phoneline-complaints-policy 2022

 Your privacy is very important to us.
 At Respect we have a few fundamental principles that we follow:

 - You won’t need to provide any personal information unless we truly need it.